 The Rocky Mountaineer is one of those iconic, bucket list adventures that many of us want to do.
 We decided that we needed to check it off our bucket list and spent two extraordinary days on this stunning journey.

-The Rocky Mountaineer has four different train trips to pick from and choosing which only one was difficult.
+There are four different train trips to pick from and choosing which only one was difficult.
 But based on the time we had, the Banff, via Kamloops (overnight) to Vancouver route was the perfect choice.

 Our first decision when booking our journey was which service level to choose.
 You have the GoldLeaf and SilverLeaf Service to choose between.
 The main differences between the two services are: